Our "Pleasurably Bleak" duo makes Popmatters' Top 50 for 2020

 Needless to say, we were thrilled ... but you can also imagine our surprise when we saw no significant bump in streaming on Spotify after the list came out.
 Such is the music biz in the 21st century, I guess.

 In addition to being ranked, the top 25 on PM's list were listed with a music video or Bandcamp player for readers to enjoy while reading the article.
-I thought there should be something similar for the twenty-five honorable mentions so I made a Spotify playlist (see song 26 and beyond).
+I thought there should be something similar for the twenty-five honorable mentions so I made a Spotify playlist with all of PM's top 50 for 2020 (see song 26 and beyond).

 I included all fifty so that people like James would only have to go to this playlist to hear all of the artists who made PM's list.
 For the top 25, I kept the rank and I usually used the song Popmatters used--unless there was another song I liked better.
 For the honorable-mention 25, I listed them in the order they appeared in the article and used their Spotify-ranked number one or two song from the 2020 album which PM listed them for.